amitsk00/gcp-sec-engg/docs/Cloud_iam.md

     * using existing external ID and creds, using IdP
     * setting up SSO using SAML
     * this needs a user in GCP IAM which is identified by external users mail ID
-    * GCP account : SAMP IdP :: 1:1
+    * GCP account : SAML IdP :: 1:1
     * Commonly used external IdPs include Active Directory Federation Services (AD FS), Azure AD, Okta, or Ping Identity
   * External authoritative source
   * External user account